Simon994/byrdmr_variations/README.md

 #### *Feature: Add Contact component*

 A `Contact` component has been made, containing a form.
-This is a controlled component, the state of which is updated when a user types in the component's `<input>` or `textarea` fields.
+This is a controlled component, the state of which is updated when a user types in the component's `<input>` or `<textarea>` fields.

 Screenshot of Contact view:
 ![Contact desktop screenshot](./readme-screenshots/Contact-desktop-screenshot.png)

-The component has an (asynchronous) method, `handleSubmit`, which includes some basic error handling and a call to `postMessage`:
+The component has an (asynchronous) method, `handleSubmit`, which is called when the form's button is clicked.
+It includes some basic error handling and a call to `postMessage`:
 ```JavaScript
   handleSubmit = async (e) => {
       e.preventDefault()